cgat-developers/conda-deps/README.md

 The translations in **my_project.json** will take priority over those in **python_deps.json**.

-If you find that there are missing translations in the general purpose **python_deps.json** file, please feel free to open a pull request and it will be added to it.
+If you find that there are missing translations in the general purpose **python_deps.json** file, please feel free to open a pull request to add more.

 # Related tools